Unsupervised Segmentation for Terracotta Warrior Point Cloud (SRG-Net)

 \section{Proposed Method}

-In this paper, our input data for terracotta warrior is the form of 3D point clouds (see also samples in Figure~\ref{figure demo}).
-A point cloud is represented as a set of 3D points $\{P_{i} | i=1, 2, 3...n\}$, where each point is a vector $R^n$ containing coordinates x, y, z and other features like normal, color.
+In this paper, our input data for the terracotta warrior is {in the form of} 3D point clouds (see samples in Fig.~\ref{figure demo}).
+Point cloud data is represented as a set of 3D points $\{P_{i} | i=1, 2, 3...n\}$, where each point is a vector $R^n$ containing coordinates $x$, $y$, $z$ and other features like normal, color.
 Our method contains three steps:

-\begin{enumerate} \item We estimate normal value with the xyz coordinates. \item We use our seed region growing method to {pre-segment} the point cloud. \item We use our pointwise CNN called SRG-Net self-trained to segment the point cloud with {the refinement} of pre-segmentation results. \end{enumerate}
+\begin{enumerate} \item We compute normal value with the $xyz$ coordinates. \item We use our seed-region-growing (SRG) method to pre-segment the point cloud. \item We use our pointwise CNN called SRG-Net self-trained to segment the point cloud with the refinement of pre-segmentation results. \end{enumerate}

-Given a point cloud only with 3D coordinates, there are several effective normal estimation methods like \cite{OUYANG20051071} \cite{ZHOU2020102916} \cite{WANG20131333}.
-In our method, we follow the simplest method in \cite{Normal_Estimation} because of its low average-case complexity and quite good accuracy.
+Given the point cloud only with 3D coordinates, there are several effective normal estimation methods like \cite{OUYANG20051071} \cite{ZHOU2020102916} \cite{WANG20131333}.
+In our method, we follow the simplest method in \cite{Normal_Estimation} because of its low average-case complexity and quite high accuracy.
 We propose an unsupervised segmentation method for the terracotta warrior point cloud by combining our seed-region-growing clustering method with our 3D pointwise CNN called SRG-Net.
-This method contains two phases, SRG segmentation and CNN deep learning.
+This method contains two phases, SRG segmentation and segmentation network.
 The problem we want to solve can be described as follows.
-First, SRG algorithm is implemented on the point cloud to do pre-segmentation.
-Then we use SRG-Net to self-train for unsupervised with pre-segmentation labels of SRG.
+Firstly, the SRG algorithm is implemented on the point cloud to do pre-segmentation.
+Secondly, we use SRG-Net for unsupervised segmentation with pre-segmentation labels.